OptimalBits/redbird/README.md

 ```
 etcd records can be created in one of two ways, either as a target destination pair:
 ```/redbird/example.com			"8.8.8.8"```
-or by passing a JSON object containing multiple hosts, and redbird options:
+or by passing a JSON object containing multiple hosts, and Redbird options:
 ```
 /redbird/derek.com				{ "hosts" : ["10.10.10.10", "11.11.11.11"]}
 /redbird/johnathan.com    { "ssl" : true }